dmbarbour/wikilon/docs/ApplicationModel.md

 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 Compression can be achieved by introducing new hidden, frozen words for common substructures - i.e. dictionary compression.

-These attributes could be managed within the dictionary itself, e.g. by defining appropriate fields or some reflective mechanism.
+*Note:* Metadata that should be accessible to software agents or application patterns should be modeled as part of the dictionary proper, accessible for import and export and so on.
+This includes dictionary management metadata.
+However, it might be summarized e.g. under `META.GC` or similar.

 ### Dictionary Based Communications